ZOOMERS CONTROL THE MARKETPLACE. HERE ARE 15 CATEGORIES WHERE THERE ARE AT LEAST 2 MILLION ZOOMERS YOU MAY NOT BE REACHING.

 Of course, these 15 examples are just scratching the surface.
 Keep checking at ZoomerU — we’ll be developing a new list every month.

 In category after category, the evidence is overwhelming: sales depend more heavily on Zoomers, than on any combination of other age groups.
 Does this mean you should ignore those other age groups?
 Of course not.
-But it does mean you should take a serious look at rebalancing your spending allocations.
-There are millions of people you may not be talking to…and they’re buying.
+But it does mean you should take a serious look at re-balancing your spending allocations.
+There are millions of people you may not be talking to…and they’re spending.